ertis-research/grafana-panel-what-if/README.md

 > **Note**
 > If the value is an instant of time in ISO 8601 UTC the tool will automatically display it in **YYYYY-MM-DD HH:mm** format in local time.

 This query must be defined in the corresponding section (_query_) after selecting the appropriate data source.
-Once configured, it can be assigned to the models that use it within their specific configuration.
-On the other hand, in order to be able to extract the data from the table, the name of the columns containing the information must be indicated:
+Once configured, it can be assigned to the models that use it within their specific configuration, also indicating the name of the columns containing the information:
+- **Extra info** (optional): Query that allows to add extra information to the models.
+This must be configured in its corresponding tab.
-- **ExtraInfo - Name of column containing names** (optional): Name of column containing the text that names and identifies the information.
+- **Names column** (optional): Name of column containing the text that names and identifies the information.
-- **ExtraInfo - Name of column containing values** (optional): Name of the column containing the value of the identified information.
+- **Values column** (optional): Name of the column containing the value of the identified information.

 With this configuration, the tool will be able to extract the information returned by the data source to introduce it as extra information in a section within the prediction section ([step 4](#step-4-predict-result)).